The Utah County Trauma Resilience Initiative creates trauma-informed adults to support local children struggling with adversity.

 How Does Trauma-Resilience Training Help Me Help Kids?

-As adults that deal with children we need to be TRAUMA RESILIENCE by:
+As adults that deal with children we need to be TRAUMA RESILIENT by:

 - Understanding the role that stress or trauma plays on emotional, social and cognitive development.